netdata/go.d.plugin/modules/hdfs/README.md

 # hdfs

-This module will monitor one or more [`Hadoop Distributed File System`](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) (HDFS) nodes over `Java Management Extensions` (JMX) through the web interface of an HDFS daemon.
+This module will monitor one or more [`Hadoop Distributed File System`](https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html) (HDFS) nodes depending on configuration.

+It access HDFS metrics over `Java Management Extensions` (JMX) through the web interface of an HDFS daemon.

 **Requirements:**
  * `hdfs` node with accessible `/jmx` endpoint